 Collects Rise of the Black Panther #1-6, Black Panther: World of Wakanda #1-6, Black Panther & The Crew #1-6, Black Panther: Long Live the King #1-6, Black Panther Annual (vol. 7) #1, Amazing Spider-Man: Wakanda Forever, X-Men: Wakanda Forever, Avengers: Wakanda Forever, Black Panther vs. Deadpool #1-5, Shuri #1-10, Kilmonger #1-5, Black Panther and the Agents of Wakanda #1-8, King in Black: Black Panther, The Last Annihilation: Wakanda, material from Venomverse: War Stories, Marvel Comics #1000, Marvel’s Voices #1, Marvel’s Voices: Legacy, Black Panther (vol. 7) #23-25

-During this time, Black Panther is part of The Ultimates team in the series written by Al Ewing.
+During this time, Black Panther is part of the Ultimates team in the comics written by Al Ewing.
 This ultimate super team has one mission: solving the biggest cosmic threats.
 The team also features Blue Marvel, Captain Marvel, Miss America, and Spectrum.

 - Ultimates: Omniversal Vol. 1: Start With the Impossible